2. Set up your project locally¶

 d6007edbaf32 tutorialproject_web "/tini -g -- pytho..."
 17 minutes ago Up 8 seconds 0.0.0.0:8000->80/tcp tutorialproject_web_

-27ff3e661027 postgres:9.6 "docker-entrypoint..."
+27ff3e661027 postgres:13.5 "docker-entrypoint..."
 17 minutes ago Up 8 seconds 5432/tcp tutorialproject_db_

 In this example, the first container is an instance of the image that you built (when deployed, a similar container will be running in a cloud environment).
 The second shown here is a Postgres database, running in its own Docker container.

-You have already used docker ps
+You have already used docker ps.
+Try:

 docker info

 2.7.3.
-Using docker-compose
+Using docker-compose#

-to start the local project and open a shell in the local web container.
-You have already used docker-compose build
+The docker-compose command is used mainly to control and interact with your local application.
+You will mostly use it to start the local application and open a shell in the local web container.
+You have already used docker-compose build and docker-compose up.

 Just for example, try: